Felicija Bortkevičienė: During the war

 During World War I, Bortkevičienė evacuated to Russia and continued her active public work.
-She took up to organize relief for Prussian Lithuanians deported from Lithuania Minor.
+She organized relief for Prussian Lithuanians deported from Lithuania Minor.
 She visited their communities in towns along the Ural Mountains and Volga River.
 The journey took five months.
-Her organization, the Lithuanian Care (Lietuvių globa), provided support to some 4,000 Prussian Lithuanians, maintained six elementary schools and four shelters for the elderly.
+Her organization, the Lithuanian Care (Lietuvių globa), provided support to some 4,000 Prussian Lithuanians and maintained six elementary schools and four shelters for the elderly.
 In April 1917, Lithuanians decided to organize the Lithuanian conference in Petrograd.
 Bortkevičienė was a member of its organizing committee and, during the conference in May 1917, a member of its Education Commission.
-During the conference, she opposed full independence of Lithuania and instead advocated for autonomy within the Russian Empire.
-Within few months she regretted the vote and considered it a mistake.
+During the conference, she opposed full independence of Lithuania and instead advocated autonomy within the Russian Empire.
+Within a few months she regretted the vote and considered it a mistake.
 She became treasurer of the newly formed Lithuanian Popular Socialist Democratic Party.
-In October 1917, she was a delegate of the Lithuanian conference in Stockholm.
+In October 1917, she was a delegate to the Lithuanian conference in Stockholm.
 After the conference, she lived in Copenhagen and worked with the Red Cross organizing relief for Lithuanian POWs in Germany.